-A periodontal maintenance cleaning may feel similar to the regular cleanings you received in the past but differently from those, at these visits, our hygienists are not only removing plaque and debris from the surface of teeth above the gum line, but they are also removing bacterial plaque and calculus from below the gum line as well.
-They will most likely use an ultrasonic scaler that sprays water and helps to disrupt the bacteria more effectively, and a periodontal laser treatment called LBR (bacterial laser reduction).
+A periodontal maintenance cleaning may feel similar to the regular cleanings you received.
+Still, differently from those at these visits, our hygienists are not only removing plaque and debris from the surface of teeth above the gum line, but they are also removing bacterial plaque and calculus from below the gum line.
+They will most likely use an ultrasonic scaler that sprays water and helps disrupt the bacteria more effectively and a periodontal laser treatment called LBR (bacterial laser reduction).